Warhammer 40,000: Darktide: Gameplay

 The game uses a similar formula to that used in Fatshark's Warhammer: Vermintide 2 in which four players cooperate to defeat periodic waves of AI-controlled enemies.
 Rather than a set of pre-made characters, the game allows players to customize their class, appearance, and gender.
-The four classes at launch were Veteran, Zealot, Ogryn, and Psyker; a balanced shooter, support class, tank class and DPS class respectively.
+The four classes at launch were Veteran, Zealot, Ogryn, and Psyker; a sharpshooter / support, melee DPS, tank, and ranged DPS class respectively.
 All classes make use of a regenerating shield.
 A fifth class, the Arbitrator, was released in June 2025.
 Unlike the first four classes, prisoners conscripted by the Inquisition, the Arbitrator is an active-duty Imperial law enforcer.
 The Arbitrator has access to new weapons, including a riot shield paired with a melee weapon or firearm, as well as a combat support pet, the "Cyber-Mastiff".
+A sixth class, the Hive Scum, was released in December 2025, representing the "Conclave" of criminal cartels on Atoma Prime, the game's setting.
+The Hive Scum is the only class that can dual-wield weapons, including shivs and automatic pistols, as well as create custom combat stimulants to boost their effectiveness.
+A seventh class, the Skitarii, was released in June 2026, representing the cyborg infantry of the Adeptus Mechanicus, the techno-priesthood which holds a monopoly on all technological matters in the Imperium.
+The Skitarii has access to special Mechanicus-crafted weapons and is accompanied by a Servo-Skull combat support pet.

 Unlike in Vermintide 2, multiple missions can take place in the same area, some of which include optional secondary objectives that allow players to obtain better loot.
 Difficulty has been divided into two variables, one affecting enemy count and the other damage received from enemies.
 Progression is split between random rewards, an in-game currency that allows the purchase of weapons and a contract system to earn a weapon of your choice.
 Crafting also allows the player to upgrade their weapons and increase their stats.